myersm0/GIFTI.jl/README.md

 ```

 The resulting GiftiStruct `g` contains primarily two things:
-- global metadata
+- metadata
-- arrays in the form of `GiftiDataArray`s (each of which itself contains a `Matrix` and additional metadata).
+- some number of `GiftiDataArray`s (each of which itself contains an `Array` and additional metadata)

 The metadata of a GiftiStruct can be accessed simply with `metadata(g)`.